stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 In most cases, you will enable debug logging output via subsystems.

-Ceph Subsystems
+Stone Subsystems
 ---------------

 Each subsystem has a logging level for its output logs, and for its logs in-memory.
 You may set different values for each of these subsystems by setting a log file level and a memory level for debug logging.
-Ceph's logging levels operate on a scale of ``1`` to ``20``, where ``1`` is terse and ``20`` is verbose [#]_ .
+Stone's logging levels operate on a scale of ``1`` to ``20``, where ``1`` is terse and ``20`` is verbose [#]_ .
 In general, the logs in-memory are not sent to the output log unless:

 - a fatal signal is raised or
 - an ``assert`` in source code is triggered or
 - upon requested.
-Please consult `document on admin socket <http://docs.ceph.com/en/latest/man/8/ceph/#daemon>`_ for more details.
+Please consult `document on admin socket <http://docs.stone.com/en/latest/man/8/stone/#daemon>`_ for more details.

 A debug logging setting can take a single value for the log level and the memory level, which sets them both as the same value.
-For example, if you specify ``debug ms = 5``, Ceph will treat it as a log level and a memory level of ``5``.
+For example, if you specify ``debug ms = 5``, Stone will treat it as a log level and a memory level of ``5``.
 You may also specify them separately.
 The first setting is the log level, and the second setting is the memory level.
 You must separate them with a forward slash (/).
 For example, if you want to set the ``ms`` subsystem's